section-engineering-education/engineering-education/articles/aggregation-in-dbms/index.md

 * **Inapplicable entity-model relationship:** The entity-model relationship cannot be applied to certain entities within the system.
 These specific entities can be combined with other entities to allow the application of the entity-model relationship in the entire system.
 This ensures that all the entities in the system are utilized.

 ### Process Flow for Aggregation in DBMS

 Aggregation in DBMS can be explained using [the entity-relationship model (ER model)](https://www.tutorialspoint.com/dbms/er_model_basic_concepts.htm).
 This is a conceptual diagram that represents the structure of a database and its components.
 It contains the relationships, attributes, and entities in a DBMS.
 This is similar to the columns, rows, and tables in a database.

-The following are the main types of relationships in an ER model.
+The following are the main types of relationships in an ER model:

 * **One-to-one:** Here, the trivial entity forms a relationship with only one other entity. ‘
 * **One-to-many:** In this relationship, one entity forms a relationship with multiple entities.
 * **Many-to-one:** Here, multiple entities in a certain entity set can form a relationship with only one entity.